jlevy/og-equity-compensation/README.md

   understanding that a small pool can be a good thing in that it reflects the company preserving ownership in negotiations with investors.
   The size of the pool may be increased later.

-  🚧 More info and link to how the option pool can increase.

 ### Counting shares